SymfonyCasts/vue/sfcasts/ep2/transitions.md

 # Vue Transitions

-Coming soon...

-is that view simply adds
+When we click the button, our little "Testing transitions" div hides and shows thanks to `v-show`... but *without* any transitions.
+The reason is that Vue hides and shows by adding and removing `display: none`.
+Our CSS transition will only work if the *opacity* changes.

-display none to hide or show an element.
-But what we need is for view to change the opacity from one to zero and then zero to one, or really more generically.
-What we need is for view to add a new class when it's hidden so that we can add the opacity zero to that class, just like we are currently doing with our hidden class, that would make things work just like before the key to doing this is by surrounding the element that we're hiding in showing with a special transition components.
+So, instead of `display: none`, what we *really* need Vue to do is change the opacity from 1 to 0.
+Or, more generically, we need Vue to add a new class when it's hidden so that *we* can set `opacity: 0` on that class, just like we're already doing with our `hidden` class.
+That would make this works just like before.

+## Hello &lt;transition&gt;

+Fortunately, Vue has a feature *just* for this.
+The key is to surround the element that we're hiding and showing with a special `transition` component.
 Check this out.
 I'll add transition, put that on the other side of our div.
 And then I'll invent things to make my editor happy.
 But I want to be very, very clear about what this transition component does and does not do so first, if you move over here and click